cake-build/website/input/docs/running-builds/runners/cake-runner-for-dotnet-core.md

 ---

 :::{.alert .alert-warning}
-The Cake runner for .NET Core is deprecated and it is suggested to use [.NET Core Tool](dotnet-core-tool) for running Cake under .NET Core.
+The Cake runner for .NET Core is deprecated and it is suggested to use [.NET Tool](dotnet-tool) for running Cake under .NET Core.
 :::

 # Requirements